Famine in Somalia – Lessons learned from other droughts

 Recommended further reading:

 Entry filed under: NGOs.
-Tags: Africa, Aid, Charities, Charity, Civil Society Organisations, Disasters, Dochas, Effectiveness, Emergencies, Famine, global poverty, Humanitarian Aid, Hunger, Impact, Ireland, Irish Aid, Irish NGOs, Kenya, Learning, NGOs, Nomads, Overseas aid, Smart Aid, Somalia.
+Tags: Access to food, Africa, Aid, Charities, Charity, Civil Society Organisations, Crisis, Disasters, Dochas, drought, Dry, Effectiveness, Emergencies, Famine, global poverty, Humanitarian Aid, Hunger, Hungry, Impact, Ireland, Irish Aid, Irish NGOs, Kenya, Learning, Lessons learned, lessons learnt, Natural hazards, NGOs, Nomads, Overseas aid, Poverty, Responding effectively, Smart Aid, Somalia.